 Have you ever wondered why dogs do the things they do?
 Or what makes their behavior so unique?
-We scoured the web to dig up five fun facts about our furry friends.
+We here at dogIDs love trivia, especially dog trivia.
+So we scoured the web to dig up five fun facts about our furry friends.
 Call it a doggie FAQ or things you never knew you wanted to know.
 Go ahead, impress your friends with your canine know-how.

 Why do dogs spin around before going poo?